 The Internal Control Visits for Perkins are conducted by teams of qualified personnel from the System Office and peer colleges, led by a member of the System Office staff.
-A typical team consists of two or three budget reviewers, a Perkins Plan and Improvement Plans reviewer, at least one inventory reviewer, and one interviewer for Perkins paid-personnel.
+A typical team consists of two or three budget and internal control policies and procedures reviewers, a Perkins Improvement Plans reviewer, at least one inventory reviewer, and one interviewer for Perkins paid-personnel.
+These staff members include (but are not limited to):